Police arrest woman for allegedly attempting to steal $1660

 BATON ROUGE – A 19-year-old is behind bars for allegedly stealing a woman’s checks and then forging her signature in hopes of getting some quick cash.

-According to a police report, back in July a woman notified officials that two of her cheeks were missing from her checkbook.
+According to a police report, back in July, a woman notified officials that two of her checks were missing from her checkbook.
 She told police someone had cashed one of the check’s for $800 and then attempted to cash the other for $860.

 Officers say they followed up and learned that 19-year-old Trinity Thomas had tried to cash the $860 check at a bank where the teller was aware of the situation.